Aliucord/plugins/spec/modern/metadata.md

 # {plugin}/metadata.json

-This is a more specific file, which contains everything needed to download and verify the plugin.
+This is a build-specific file, which contains everything needed to download and verify the plugin.

 ## General structure